qlik-oss/corectl/docs/corectl_object_rm.md

 ### Options inherited from parent commands

 ```
-  -a, --app string               App name, if no app is specified a session app is used instead
+  -a, --app string               Name or identifier of the app
   -c, --config string            path/to/config.yml where parameters can be set instead of on the command line
   -e, --engine string            URL to the Qlik Associative Engine (default "localhost:9076")
       --headers stringToString   Http headers to use when connecting to Qlik Associative Engine (default [])